vyo/callisto/README.md

 callisto
 ========================================
-A Whitespace interpreter and tool suite, written in Lua.
+A Whitespace interpreter and tool suite, written in Lua

 #   commands
 ----------------------------------------